ywng/multi-style-transfer/README.md

-# pytorch multiple style transfer

-Built based on the pytorch [fast-neural-style](https://github.com/pytorch/examples/tree/master/fast_neural_style) example for artistic style transfer, this repository try to re-implemented *Conditional Instance Normalization* layers to train transfer network with **multiple** style images at the same time.
-What I did here is basically replaced all *instance normalization* layers in [fast-neural-style](https://github.com/pytorch/examples/tree/master/fast_neural_style) with *conditional instance normalization* layers

-*Conditional Instance Normalization* was introduced in [A Learned Representation For Artistic Style](https://arxiv.org/abs/1610.07629) and implemented with [Google Magenta TensorFlow](https://github.com/tensorflow/magenta/tree/master/magenta/models/image_stylization).
-I first learned this paper while reading [Joel Moniz Lasagne and Theano implementation](https://github.com/joelmoniz/gogh-figure).
-The creation and usage of the method in this repository is based on my limit knowledge in python, pytorch and neural network.
+# Multiple Style Combine & Transfer - Image / Video
+It is based on the pytorch [fast-neural-style](https://github.com/pytorch/examples/tree/master/fast_neural_style) example for artistic style transfer.
+We further modifies the instance normalization in the transform network, making it conditional with multiple style images.
+So, you can combine effects from multiple style images and transfer to a target image.
+We also use this model to transfer videos in the multiple-style-combined ways.
+But note that the video style transfer is not real time.
+The video is pre-processed frame-by-frame and converted back to video after style transfer.

+### Training content image datasets
+[COCO 2014 Training images dataset [83K/13GB]](http://images.cocodataset.org/zips/train2014.zip)

 ## Usage

-Please refer to [fast-neural-style](https://github.com/pytorch/examples/tree/master/fast_neural_style) for more details.

 Train
 ```